 H-1 visas are for skilled international professionals who want to live and work in America on a long-term basis.
 As these are non-immigrant visas, they are often quicker to obtain than a Green Card.
 In order to qualify for this visa, expats must have a US company sponsor their application or petition on their behalf.

-Available for international companies that wish to expand operations into the United States or who have an existing branch in the US that they wish to transfer an employee to.
+Available for international companies that wish to expand operations into the United States or have an existing branch in the US that they want to transfer an employee to.
 This visa is one of the most popular.

 E-5 visa